 What is your advice to aspiring journalists?:

 One more thing: Watch the news!
 If there are any reporters or anchors who you think are excellent, make a habit of tuning in regularly.
-It's astounding what a positive influence it can have.

 What should graduates keep in mind when negotiating their first job?: